wolfwood/tryadactyl/README.md

   4. Flexibility: my design can accommodate flat profiles.
 It may even give the most pleasing results that way.
 It can also accommodate sculpted profiles.
 It could even be used to add a sculpted effect to a flat profile (or change the sculpt of a sculpted profile).
 To each their own, as they say.

   5. Cherry profile R3 has a lower vertical height that DSA or XDA.
-Obviously chocs are a superior choice for low profile switches, but don't like linears and I love my Kailh Speed Copper switches, so cherry profile helps me shave off some height.
+Obviously chocs are a superior choice for low profile switches, but I don't like linear switches and I love my Kailh Speed Copper switches, so cherry profile helps me shave off some height.

 # TODO